 The Hazards of Untreated Periodontal Disease in Pets

-Untreated periodontal disease in dogs and cats can lead to dangerous infections, like abscesses and blood infections.
+Untreated periodontal disease in dogs and cats can lead to dangerous infections.
 Advanced dental disease may also affect your pet’s heart, liver and kidneys.
-In order to avoid these potentially life-threatening conditions, it is important to keep your pet’s teeth clean with a combination of at-home care and regular veterinary teeth cleanings.
+In order to avoid these potentially life-threatening conditions, it is important to keep your pet’s teeth clean with at-home care and regular cleanings.

 Pet Dental Cleanings in Sweetwater

-East Ridge Veterinary Hospital recommends that all dogs and cats receive their first dental checkup shortly after they are weaned and at least once a year for every year of their lives.
-Pet dental checkups include an examination of your pet’s head, neck, face, ears and mouth in order to check for signs of health problems.
-Once the basic examination is complete, your veterinarian will completely clean all the plaque and tartar from your pet’s teeth and below the gum line.
-Once your pet’s teeth are clean, we can give you tips and tricks to help you remove food particles and plaque at home between professional pet dental cleanings, like pet-safe toothpaste and toothbrushes as well as dental chews.
+East Ridge Veterinary Hospital recommends that all dogs and cats receive their first dental checkup shortly after they are weaned and at least once a year after that.
+Pet dental checkups include an examination of your pet’s head, neck, face, ears and mouth.
+Your veterinarian will also clean all the plaque and tartar from your pet’s teeth and below the gum line.
+You can also ask for tips and tricks to help you remove food particles and plaque at home between professional pet dental cleanings.

 To learn more about our veterinary dental services and how they can protect the health of your pet, call us at (325) 235-4812 today.